fletchermoore/drill/README.md

 # Drill
 Anki 2.1 Addon to make doing traditional flashcards or grammar drills easier.

+Work in progress.
+Major bugs still exist.
+Not completely functional at the momemnt.

 ## Basics

 This addon adds "Drill" to the Tools menu.
 This option creates a Filtered deck, very similar to other filtered decks, except cards reviewed with Drill are not scheduled.